corndeladmin/DevOps-Course-Python-Intro/08_flask_html_basics.md

 ### Exercise 8.14

 You will need to add a new endpoint to your application, mapping a route called `/add`.
 This will be responsible for adding an animal name to the existing list.
-The method should have a single parameter, which you can assume to be string.
+The method should have a single parameter, which you can assume to be a string.

 Consider the following questions:
 - Which HTTP method should you use for this endpoint?
 The requests will be made with the purpose of adding data to a "database"